Choco pie: History

-In 2016, Orion released a banana-flavored Choco Pie to celebrate its 60th anniversary.
-It is the first variation of the original product in 42 years since the company launched the Choco Pie with marshmallow cream in 1974.

-In 2017, Orion launched its premium choco pie brand "Choco Pie House".

-In 2020, Orion released Chal (meaning "chewy" in Korean) Choco Pie to celebrate Choco Pie's 45th anniversary.
-Chal Choco Pie has two flavors of injeolmi and black sesame rice cake.
-Due to the product line's launch, overall Choco Pie sales in January and February increased by about 20% compared to the same period last year.

-Orion has launched springs seasonal-limited edition of Choco Pie ever since the year of 2017.
-In 2017, Orion launched Choco Pie Strawberry, which has strawberry jam inside the marshmallow.
-In 2019, Orion launched a new edition with pistachio and berry flavor.
-In 2020, it launched Choco Pie Strawberry Blossom.
-It is covered in pink-colored chocolate instead of the usual dark brown color.
-Three weeks after launching, over a 5 million of accumulated number of pies were sold.

-In January 2021, Orion launched its first winter limited edition, 'Choco Pie Chung Happy Berry Chocolate', 46 years after its establishment.
-The product is a reinterpretation of the chocolate pie as a holiday cake concept for the end of the year and consists of a chocolate cake filled with chocolate berry syrup and marshmallow.

 Export

 Choco Pie entered the Russian market in the Far East region after the fall of Soviet Union in the beginning of the 1990s and quickly became popular among Russian population, kids and adults alike.
 Starting in the 2000s, Orion began using the Choco Pie to gain a foothold in foreign markets, and now controls a two-thirds share of the Chinese snack market, with a third of Orion's revenue coming from outside Korea in 2006.
 Around 12.1 billion Choco Pies have been sold all over the world.

-Orion has a share in five major markets – South Korea, Russia, Vietnam and China, and Canada.
-In 2016, Choco Pie, which sold 600 million packs in Russia, is called the "National Pie".
+Orion has a share in five major markets – South Korea, Russia, Vietnam, China and Canada.
+In 2016 Choco Pie sold 600 million packs in Russia.
 Vietnam also consumed 600 million packs in 2018.
 The snack has also been particularly successful in India, Pakistan and Taiwan.